syncfusion-content/xamarin-docs/Xamarin/Cards/Getting-Started.md

-﻿---
+---
-layout: post
+layout : post
-title: Getting Started for Essential Syncfusion.Xamarin.Forms Cards
-description: How to create a SfCardView, SfCardLayout, and add contents in SfCardView and SfCardLayout.
+title : Getting Started for Essential Syncfusion.Xamarin.Forms Cards description : How to create a SfCardView, SfCardLayout, and add contents in SfCardView and SfCardLayout. platform : xamarin control : Cards documentation : ug
-platform: Xamarin
-control: Cards
-documentation: ug
 ---

 # Getting Started